cybercongress/go-cyber/docs/cyberd.md

 4. Check if new rank calculation finished.
 If yes go to (4.) if not go to next block.
 5. Push calculated rank state to new rank context.
 Store merkle tree of newly calculated rank.

 To sum up.
-In <b>current rank context</b> we have rank state from last calculated iteration (plus, every block, it updates with new CIDs).
-And we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not). <b>New rank context</b> contains links and stakes that will go to next rank calculation and newly calculated rank state (if calculation is finished) that waiting for submitting.
+In _current rank context_ we have rank state from last calculated iteration (plus, every block, it updates with new CIDs).
+And we have links and user stakes that are participating in current rank calculation iteration (whether it finished or not). _New rank context_ contains links and stakes that will go to next rank calculation and newly calculated rank state (if calculation is finished) that waiting for submitting.

 If we need to restart node firstly, we need to restore both contexts (current and new).
 Load links and user stakes from database using different versions: